This Perm can be ridden with the

-The journey out goes through Millbrook and Stalybridge then climbs over to Mottrtam and Broadbottom.
+The journey out goes through Millbrook and Stalybridge then climbs over to Mottram and Broadbottom.
 After riding over Ludworth Moor, you descend to Birch Vale and Hayfield before another climb and descent to Chapel-en-le-Frith.

 Dove Holes and Peak Dale are next on the itinerary as you enter true limestone scenery to reach 'Tidza', famous for its well-dressing and a large parish church known as 'The Cathedral in the Peak'.

 The next leg uses the Monsall Trail.
 Formerly the Midland Railway's line between Manchester Central and St Pancras, the trail is now an excellent cycle path.
 It is tarmac through the well-lit tunnels, while the open-air surfaces are hard-packed and quite suitable for even the skinniest of tyres.
-Just watch for inexperienced cyclists and stray pedestrians at the end of retractor leads.
+Just watch for inexperienced cyclists and stray pedestrians at the end of dog retractor leads.

-This Perm could reasonably be ridden in either direction, but the bridle path through Lyme Park works better as better climb than a descent, so clockwise as per the GPX file and the route sheet might seem preferable.
+This Perm could reasonably be ridden in either direction, but the bridle path through Lyme Park works better as a climb than a descent, so clockwise as per the GPX file and the route sheet might seem preferable.
 There is a useful cafe near the car park in Lyme Park.
 Lyme Hall was used as Pemberley for a TV version of Pride & Prejudice, but please, no swimming in the lake, as you don't want the ladies swooning over your Darcy-like wet cycling jersey.

 Nearing the finish, you tackle the climb out of Compstall and up Cowlishaw Brow up Werneth, which the Tour of Britain cyclists made look oh so easy back in 2019.

 The start is in Uppermill, Saddleworth.
 If you drive here, it's handy for M62 junction 22 and there is free all-day parking at the car park by the leisure centre.
 If arriving by train, Greenfield Station has connections to Manchester and Leeds.
-TransPennine Trains allow a limited number of bikes on trains which they insist must be pre-booked, a policy ruthlessly observed.
+TransPennine Trains allow a limited number of bikes on trains which they insist must be pre-booked, a policy strictly observed.